AustinGil/presentations/file-uploads.md

 <v-clicks>

-Highly available, easily scalable, and super cost-effective.
+Highly available, easily scalable, and often 10x cheaper than server space.

 Ideally should be S3-compatible.
 </v-clicks>